PFAS Contamination

 View full report: Tennessee Sludge Report 2024

 In Tennessee, Class B sewage sludge is commonly spread on open spaces and farmland throughout the state.
-There, PFAS washes off fields or can be taken up in the plants, slowly spreading contamination into nearby rivers and into the food supply.
+PFAS washes off the fields or can be taken up in the plants, slowly spreading contamination into nearby rivers and the food supply.
 It may also contaminate drinking water wells.
 Follow this link to an Interactive Map of Active Sludge Application Sites.
 The map captures only a portion of the biosolids applied to the land since class A biosolids and biosolids imported into Tennessee are not tracked.

-Toxic PFAS chemicals contaminate lakes and rivers of Northeastern Tennessee
+Toxic PFAS chemicals contaminate lakes and rivers of Northeastern Tennessee.

 America’s rivers are a vital source of life for people and natural places.
 They provide drinking water, irrigation for food crops and habitat for fish and other aquatic creatures.
 But our rivers are also used to dump wastes, including treated sewage waste, industrial discharge and storm runoff.
 These practices spread nutrients and manmade chemicals into rivers and lakes.
 This increasingly threatens drinking water and the environment.